 The rents paid for families living in shared housing are subject to generally applicable standards for rent reasonableness.
-The rent paid to the owner for the assisted family must not exceed the pro-rata portion of the reasonable rent for the shared unit.
-In determining reasonable rent, the PHA should consider whether sanitary and food preparation areas are private or shared.
+The rent paid to the owner for the assisted family must not exceed the pro rata portion of the reasonable rent for the shared unit.
+In determining reasonable rent, the PHA may consider whether sanitary and food preparation areas are private or shared.

 15-IV.C.
-HOUSING QUALITY STANDARDS
+NATIONAL STANDARDS FOR THE PHYSICAL INSPECTION OF REAL ESTATE (NSPIRE) /HQS HOUSING QUALITY STANDARDS